 Finding accommodation in Cyprus

-Expats looking to rent accommodation in Cyprus will find that online property portals are often the best place to start.
-Newspaper advertisements can also be great sources of information, and estate agents can be helpful, but will charge a fee.
+If you’re looking to rent accommodation in Cyprus, you will find that online property portals are often the best place to start.
+Newspaper advertisements can also be great sources of information, and estate agents can be helpful but will charge a fee.

-Looking for accommodation in the low season can be a good strategy – not only will there be more options for short-term accommodation to stay at while house hunting, but expats may be able to negotiate a longer stay at a good rate.
+Looking for accommodation in the low season can be a good strategy – not only will there be more options for short-term accommodation options while searching for a long-term home, but you may be able to negotiate a longer stay at a good rate.

 Renting accommodation in Cyprus